Tension Headache Overview

-- About 69% of men and 88% of womendevelop a tension headache sometime during their lives.
+- A majority of men and women develop a tension headache sometime during their lives.

 - More than 300 known medical disorders can produce headaches.
 In 1988, the International Headache Society developed a classification system for headache.
 Thirteen categories of headache are subdivided into 129 subtypes.
 Headache types are described as primary or secondary.